2025 Russia bridge collapses

-In the night from 31 May to 1 June 2025, one bridge in Bryansk Oblast and one in Kursk Oblast, both in Russia, were partially destroyed in explosions.
+In the night from 31 May to 1 June 2025, during the ongoing Russo-Ukrainian war, one bridge in Bryansk Oblast and one in Kursk Oblast, both are Russian regions next to Ukraine, were partially destroyed in explosions.

 The bridge in Bryansk Oblast, near the village of Vygonichi, was destroyed at about 22:44 Moscow Time (UTC+3) as a passenger train traveling on the Klimov–Moscow route was approaching the bridge.
 The train crashed into the debris of the fallen structure and derailed, leading to seven deaths and more than a hundred injuries.

 Bridge collapses

 Bryansk Oblast

 At 22:44 (Moscow Time) on 31 May, a passenger train hauled by a TEP70 diesel locomotive traveling from Klimov to Moscow via Bryansk, on its way to the A240 road bridge, was derailed when a powerful explosion collapsed half of the bridge at an angle of 45°, which caused one of the Miratorg trucks traveling on the bridge to fall down.
 The locomotive collided with the collapsed structure, causing several passenger cars to overturn.
 Most news reports stated that the bridge collapsed onto the passenger train, but the newspaper Moskovskij Komsomolets reported that the bridge collapsed half an hour before the train derailed.
 There were several other Miratorg trucks on the bridge, which later complicated the rescue operation to save those trapped under the debris of the train; there were more than 70 people under the rubble, including children.

 The preliminary cause of the collapse was said to be an explosion.
 According to Telegram channels, the bridge was blown up in two places via four explosive devices, of which two were placed on the bridge support and two on the sleepers.